Amy Frazier

 Amy Frazier (born September 19, 1972) is a former professional tennis player from the United States.
 She won eight singles and four doubles titles on the WTA Tour.
-On February 27, 1995 she achieved a career-high singles ranking of No. 13, while on March 29, 1993 she achieved a career-high doubles ranking of No. 24.
+On February 27, 1995, she achieved a career-high singles ranking of No. 13, while on March 29, 1993, she achieved a career-high doubles ranking of No. 24.

 Biography

+Junior career

+As a junior, she won US national titles in every age division, and she finished with 11 top 10 rankings, during a 6 year period in the 1980s.
+She captured 7 US national singles titles and 5 national doubles titles, while her junior Grand Slam record was 12-6 in singles.

 Active career

 Frazier made her first appearance in four tour qualifying events in 1986 and debuted in the main draw in 1987, including at the 1987 US Open, where she lost to Catarina Lindqvist in the first round.
 She was an active player until the 2006 US Open, in which she made her 20th consecutive appearance (a record among active players).

 She also appeared in 18 Australian Open, 18 Wimbledon, and 15 French Open tournaments for an all-time record of 71 Grand Slam appearances, until compatriot Venus Williams surpassed this record at the 2016 US Open.
-She qualified two times for year end WTA Tour Championships, first time in 1992 and then in 2000.
+She qualified two times for the WTA Finals, first time in 1992 and then in 2000.

 Her best showing is a pair of quarterfinal appearances at the 1992 Australian Open and 1995 US Open.
 She lost 30 times in the first round of her Grand Slam matches, 18 times in the second round, 15 times in the third round, six times in the fourth round, and both of her quarterfinal matches.
 Her all-time Grand Slam record is 73–71.
+She was also a member of the United States Fed Cup team.

-Frazier has more than 30 wins against top-10 players, spent 18 consecutive years in the top 100 and 17 straight seasons inside the Top 40 which is the longest ever continuous span by any male or female tennis player who hasn't reached top 10.
+Frazier has 27 wins against top-10 players, spent total 265 weeks inside the top 20, 18 consecutive years in the top 100 and 17 straight seasons inside the Top 40 which is the longest ever continuous span by any male or female tennis player who hasn't reached top 10.

 Frazier has the distinction of being the last woman to play against Steffi Graf in a WTA Tour match at the 1999 TIG Tennis Classic, played at the La Costa Resort and Spa outside San Diego.
 During the third set, Graf retired and never played again.

-Frazier won eight career titles and was a finalist seven times.
+Frazier won eight career singles titles and was a finalist seven times.
 Being a flat-hitter, she excelled on hard courts and was the most successful on the summer hard-court events in California and appeared in eight finals in two different events in Japan.

-She was also a member of the United States Fed Cup team.